miloulach/dieghernan.github.io/_posts/2019-04-27-Using-CountryCodes.md

 ---
 layout: post
 title: Using CountryCodes database and sf package.
-subtitle: Easy-to-use Database.
+subtitle: vignette of the CountryCodes project.
-tags: [blog,R,sf,maps]
+tags: [R,sf,maps,vignette]
 linktormd: true
 output: github_document
 ---

 This vignette is an example of use of the database provided in the Github project [Country Codes and International Organizations & Groups](https://dieghernan.github.io/projects/countrycodes/) by using the `sf` package in R.